parthendo/Digit-Recognition-ANN/README.md

 The overall accuracy obtained is **95.85%**

 # Module Explanation
-**Dataset/mnist_all.mat**: Matfile containing processed MNIST dataset containing 10 classes (0-9) having 60000 training images and 10000 testing images.<br>
+**DataSet/mnist_all.mat**: Matfile containing processed MNIST dataset containing 10 classes (0-9) having 60000 training images and 10000 testing images.<br>
-**Dataset/DigitRecognition.mat**: Matfile containing the final weight matrices after completely training the model after the absolute error is unity.
+**DataSet/DigitRecognition.mat**: Matfile containing the final weight matrices after completely training the model after the absolute error is unity.
 When tested using these weight matrices, we get the accuracy discussed above.<br>
-**Dataset/trainSet.mat**: Refer cotent under the heading 'Initializing The Dataset'.
+**DataSet/trainSet.mat**: Refer cotent under the heading `Initializing The Dataset`.

 Refer summary and statistics file for more details.<br><br>